Barre for Beginners: Find Your Inner Dancer

 Q. Is barre suitable for beginners?

-Q. Will barre help me lose weight?
+Q. Can barre exercise help me shed pounds?